JANINEMAGAYANES/otito/README.md

 Restaurant Ecommerce Site:

-This is an ecommerce site for a Japanese Restaurant: Otito.
+This is an ecommerce site for a Japanese Restaurant, Otito.
+This website aims to improve the digital marketing strategy of the restaurant and increase sales by offering delivery options.

 Installation: